 - You have sold or given an asset away (such as a holiday home or some shares)

 - You have a US pension

 - You have other income or gains from the US or other countries

-Highly experienced taxation experts at Burton Sweet have access to the most current UK and US software and systems to complete any tax returns as efficiently as possible.
+Highly experienced taxation experts at Finch & Associates have access to the most current UK and US software and systems to complete any tax returns as efficiently as possible.
 And, whilst the advent of HMRC’s new digital tax system – Making Tax Digital (MTD) – is around the next corner, we welcome the chance to review and report on your likely tax liability at any time throughout the financial calendar.
-And, when MTD’s digital tax system is full in force, we will still be here to help you with preparing your submissions for your approval.
+And, when MTD’s digital tax system is fully in force, we will still be here to help you with preparing your submissions for your approval.

 Need some advice?